anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

 Debugging method was dependent on group member.
-Most group members used visual studio code for debugging the python scripts.
+Some group members used visual studio code for debugging the python scripts using the built-in debugger.
 In addition, the building of docker images and training of model on the GCP both failed a substantial amount of times, where we used the individual logs on GCP for debugging.
 We did not do any profiling of our code since `vit-pytorch` is an external package and the training and prediction scripts are mainly boilerplate.
+However, in Weights and Biases we have an overview of the total amount of time taken to run the computations using the specified hyperparameters.

 ## Working in the cloud